Associate Investigator, Susan and Leonard Feinstein Center for Neurosciences,

 The Feinstein Institute for Medical research

-Director, Laboratory of Multimodal Brain Mapping, Northwell Health
+Director, Laboratory for Human Brain Mapping, Northwell Health

 Associate Professor of Neurosurgery, Hofstra Northwell School of Medicine